gregnk/MD2HTML-Temp/README.md

-    -AutoNewLines               Converts RETURN into a literal newline * -AutoHyperlink              Converts most bare plain URLs into hyperlinks * -CloseEmptyElements         Uses '/>' instead of '>' to close empty HTML elements for XHTML -LinkEmails                 Will never convert emails into hyperlinks * -StrictBoldItalic           Requires non-word characters on either side of bold and italic text * -OutFile <File>             Will output the HTML to the specified file -Help                       Displays the help screen
+    -AutoNewLines               Converts RETURN into a literal newline * -AutoHyperlink              Converts most bare plain URLs into hyperlinks * -CloseEmptyElements         Uses '/>' instead of '>' to close empty HTML elements for XHTML -DontLinkEmails             Will never convert emails into hyperlinks * -StrictBoldItalic           Requires non-word characters on either side of bold and italic text * -OutFile <File>             Will output the HTML to the specified file -Help                       Displays the help screen